Christianity in Ivory Coast

+Basilica of Our Lady of Peace in capital Yamoussoukro, Ivory Coast.
+It is the 3rd tallest Christian church and the largest in the world.

 Christianity in Ivory Coast is practiced by 39.8% of the population (2021 data) which is an increase since 2014 when it was 33.9% of the population.
 It dominates the south of the country.

 Catholicism

 About 17% of the population is Catholic.
 Catholicism made a brief appearance in Ivory Coast in the mid-seventeenth century and reappeared two centuries later when French missionaries began to work among the Agni.
 The first African Catholic mission in Ivory Coast was established in 1895, and the first African priest was ordained in 1934.
 In the 1980s, the Catholic Church operated seminaries and schools throughout the country.
 Although Ivory Coast is officially a secular state, the president expressed pride in Abidjan's large Catholic cathedral and alone funded construction of a basilica at Yamoussoukro, his birthplace, by 1990.
 Some villages have also adopted patron saints, whom they honor on both secular and religious holidays.